mattpedone/bda/inst_file.md

 ## Create your GitHub Account

-If you don't have a GitHub Account, please go to [github.com](https://github.com/), hit the `Sign up` button in top right corner, or hit the green `Sign up for GitHub` in the middle of the page.
+If you don't have a GitHub Account, please go to [github.com](https://github.com/), hit the `Sign up` button in the top right corner, or hit the green `Sign up for GitHub` in the middle of the page.
 They will both redirect you to this page:

 ![](screengh.png)